IT / EN

 The one thing you save might one day save you.

-Gea’s small apartment in a charming neighborhood of Milan is filled with objects that might sooner or later be of use.
-Some call it junk, but for Gea, daughter of survivalists, there is no such thing.
-She cultivates her little vegetable garden, recycles, and repairs everything from bicycles to origami poems.
-Then she redistributes them to the neighbors not unlike Robin hood.
-She works as a local handywoman for her quirky neighbors: an 80-year-old doorman, a taciturn pensioner, the energetic owner of the diner down the street, a 14-year-old boy who dreams ofbecoming a bus driver.
+Gea’s small apartment in Milan is filled with what some might call junk.
+For the daughter of survivalists, there is no such thing.
+She cultivates her vegetable garden, recycling and adjusting odd objects for her quirky neighbors: an 80-year-old doorman, a taciturn pensioner, the owner of the local diner, and a 14-yearold boy who dreams of becoming a bus driver.

 A handywoman who can fix everything but herself.